Ancient Chinese Music

 A Chinese musician playing a qin

-The first people who came to China, about 50,000 years BC, brought their music with them from Africa.
+May 2016 - The first people who came to China, about 50,000 BC, brought their music with them from Africa, by way of India.
 These people certainly clapped their hands and sang songs, and probably they brought drums and bone pipes with them to China.

 Chinese tradition says that a man named Ling Lun, perhaps during the Zhou Dynasty, about 1000 BC, invented the earliest musical instruments in China, bamboo pipes that imitated the sounds of birds.
 But really people were certainly playing drums and pipes as early as the Shang Dynasty, about 1800 BC.